j-c8778/IR_Remote_Pump/README.md

 # IR_Remote_Pump
-Repo to cycle an IR controlled Submersible Pump
+Repo for code that controls the cycle an submersible pump Controlled by an IR Remote
+With an ultrasonic sensor to check supply tank level